eway-crm/triggers/README.md

 ```

 ### Executable
 "Executable" trigger will activate .NET Assembly (.exe file) of your specification.
+See [SampleExecutableTrigger](https://github.com/eway-crm/SampleExecutableTrigger) for more details about implementation.

 > [!CAUTION]
 > Starting with eWay-CRM 8.0 code is executed in restricted environment.
 Use [SandboxRunner](https://github.com/eway-crm/SandboxRunner) to test your code will be able to run!